URLs for Page tagging

 You could use the following Page rule to capture all three:

-These would appear inside your subscription under your Page rule like this:
+These would appear inside your subscription under your Page rule showing the parameter value and number of Page views.

-You can store a single query parameter as a Page Parameter using the same syntax described above, for example: https://www.pendo.io?first=*parameterValue*.
+You can store a single query parameter as a Page Parameter using the same syntax described earlier, for example: //*/?first=*parameter*.

-If you're using a Page rule with a parameter, you can't include any other rules on the same page, otherwise, you don't see the Top Parameters data.
+Note: If you're using a Page rule with a parameter, you can't include multiple instances of parameters within that rule.
+Doing so will prevent the Top Parameters data from displaying correctly.
+For example:

 URLs with UTM parameters